 Newton is a medium-sized city located in the state of Iowa.
 With a population of 15,125 people and three constituent neighborhoods, Newton is the 26th largest community in Iowa.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Newton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Newton isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Newton are a mix of both white- and blue-collar jobs.
 Overall, Newton is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Newton who work in office and administrative support (15.52%), sales jobs (10.17%), and teaching (6.83%).

 Also of interest is that Newton has more people living here who work in computers and math than 95% of the places in the US.